Planning a Trip? These Travel FAQs Might Help.

 Every year, we plan a new itinerary, pick our destinations, handle everything from visas to tickets, and fully enjoy the process.
 I feel incredibly lucky that we get to do this year after year.

-When I’m not traveling, I work full-time as a freelancer and pour all my energy into this blog.
+When I’m not traveling, I work part-time as a freelancer and and full-time pour all my energy into this blog.
 My goal is to share personal experiences, honest stories, and practical tips- none of the generic stuff you see everywhere else.

 How many countries have you visited so far?

-So far, we’ve been lucky enough to explore 20 countries!
-Our travels started with Turkey, Dubai, and Qatar, then took us across Europe to Paris, France, Belgium, Amsterdam, Switzerland, Italy, Luxembourg, the UK, Scotland, and Wales.
-We’ve also ventured to Japan and Malaysia, and more recently, Germany, Czech Republic, Slovakia, Austria, and Hungary.
+So far, we’ve been lucky enough to explore 40 countries!
+Our travels started with Turkey, Dubai, and Qatar, then took us across Europe.
+We’ve also ventured to Asia, Japan and Malaysia.
+You can see a full list of every country and city I’ve visited on destinations page.

 Each country has given us unforgettable experiences- and we can’t wait to see where we’ll go next!